Arkzenir/VSLockAndKey/README.md

 ## Crafting

-- **Anvil smithing**: heat an ingot (bronze/iron/meteoric iron/steel), work it on the anvil into a key or a key file.
+- **Anvil smithing**: heat an ingot (bronze/iron/meteoric iron/steel), work it on the anvil into a key, a key file, or a metal keyring.
 A bulk recipe produces 4 keys from one smithing pass, using a bit under 2 ingots' worth of material rather than a full 4x cost.
 - **Casting**: shape clay into a key mold, fire it in a kiln, then pour molten metal from a crucible to cast a key — same reusable-mold pattern as vanilla ingot/tool molds (the mold survives the pour and can be reused).
 A bulk mold variant casts 4 keys per pour.
 - **Gem-studding**: hammer + chisel + a cut gem + an already-forged/cast key of the
   matching metal produces the gem-studded variant.
 Purely cosmetic.
-- **Keyrings**: metal plates (bronze/iron/meteoric iron/steel) or rope, in a simple grid recipe.
+- **Rope keyring**: rope, in a simple grid recipe (the only keyring that isn't smithed).

 ## Configuration

-Written to `ModConfig/vslockandkey.json` on first run (per installation - the default only applies the first time; edit the file directly to change it later).
+Written to `ModConfig/vslockandkey.json` on first run (per installation — the default only applies the first time; edit the file directly to change it later).

 | Option | Default | Meaning |